Pin Classes I: Growth Rates: Non-recurrent Pin Classes

-\item We saw that $R$ solves $G(z)=1$ in the proof of \textit{4.}; there cannot be a smaller solution to this equation as that would give a singularity with magnitude smaller than $R$.
-Now apply the Exponential Growth Theorem \ref{EGT}.
+\item We saw that $R$ solves $G(z)=1$ in the proof of 4.; there cannot be a smaller solution to this equation as that would give a singularity with magnitude smaller than $R$.
+Now we may apply the Exponential Growth Theorem \ref{EGT}. \qedhere \end{enumerate} \end{proof}